Santiago Province (Dominican Republic): Municipalities and municipal districts

 The following is a sortable table of the municipalities and municipal districts with population figures as of the 2014 estimate.
 Urban population are those living in the seats (cabeceras literally heads) of municipalities or of municipal districts.
 Rural population are those living in the districts (Secciones literally sections) and neighborhoods (Parajes literally places) outside of them.
-The population figures are from the 2014 population estimate.
+The population figures are from the 2022 population census.

 For comparison with the municipalities and municipal districts of other provinces, see the list of municipalities and municipal districts of the Dominican Republic.